krismbah/MechaCar_Statistical_Analysis/README.md

 ## Overview

-The purpose of this analysis is to to review the production data for insights that may help the manufacturing team to address production troubles that are blocking the progress of AutosRUs’ newest prototype, the MechaCar.
+The purpose of this analysis is to review the production data for insights that may help the manufacturing team to address production troubles which may blocking the progress of AutosRUs’ newest prototype, the MechaCar.
 The following tasks are to be completed:

 1. Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
 2. Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.